 Where does 3D printing fit in today’s supply chain trends?
 And what is your company doing to fully leverage this powerful and surprisingly versatile innovation?

-3D Printing has been around for 3 decades and generally using additive manufacturing, however, commercialization at mass level still has to take off.
-It involves fabrication of products through the use of printers which either place layer upon layer of materials or employee lasers to burn material, resulting in a finished design.
+3D Printing has been around for 3 decades and generally using additive manufacturing, however, commercialization at the mass level still has to take off.
+It involves the fabrication of products through the use of printers which either place layer upon layer of materials or employee lasers to burn material, resulting in a finished design.

 While much has been said and written about the impact of 3D Printing, it is only now it is being used as a term in its own right as its interest is continuing to increase in trending as we can see in Google Trends: